bUnit-dev/bUnit/docs/site/docs/test-doubles/emulating-ijsruntime.md

 ## Support for `IJSInProcessRuntime` and `IJSUnmarshalledRuntime`

-bUnit's `IJSRuntime` supports being cast to the `IJSInProcessRuntime` and `IJSUnmarshalledRuntime` types, just like Blazors `IJSRuntime`.
+bUnit's `IJSRuntime` supports being cast to the `IJSInProcessRuntime` and `IJSUnmarshalledRuntime` types, just like Blazor's `IJSRuntime`.

-To set up a handler for a `Invoke` and `InvokeUnmarshalled` call, just use the regular `Setup` and `SetupVoid` methods on bUnit's JSInterop.
+To set up a handler for `Invoke` and `InvokeUnmarshalled` calls, just use the regular `Setup` and `SetupVoid` methods on bUnit's JSInterop.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjA5NzcyMjU5NCwtOTI3MjM0MzNdfQ==
+eyJoaXN0b3J5IjpbMzg3MjU1NjE3LC05MjcyMzQzM119
 -->